 How do we know if this is true?
-Can you Eat to Starve Cancer?
-The Science says Yes!
+Can you eat to starve cancer?
+The science says Yes!
+A post by Naomi Hallum.

 In The Times this week, there was a thought-provoking interview with Dr. Kristi Funk, LA’s go-to cancer doctor and breast surgeon to the likes of Angelina Jolie, Sheryl Crow and Ellen Pompeo.